 10. Join Your Local Chamber of Commerce

+There are many resources available today for local business owners.
 Have you considered registering with your local chamber of commerce?
-Or are you thinking, “I don’t even know what that is…”?
-Just in case, we’ll answer that last question.
-A chamber of commerce is a sort of business network with a focus on furthering the interests of local businesses.
+A chamber of commerce is one of many a sort of business network with a focus on furthering the interests of local businesses.

 Regardless of whether you’ve heard of or considered joining this type of organization before now, one fact remains.
 You should register as soon as possible so you don’t miss out on any opportunities available to you as a member.

 Chances are, you’re doing some form of local marketing already, perhaps without even realizing it.
 Yet, even if that’s the case, it never hurts to try other tactics and incorporate those that work for your business into your long-term marketing strategy.
 Why not try out some of the ideas and suggestions above and see if you can attract more local customers to your small business?